Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 uniformly sampled points, it will begin at most ``max_active_runs``  local optimization runs.

-As function values are returned to APOSMM, APOSMM gives them to each local optimization run in order to generate the next point(s); these are returned to the manager to be evaluated by the simulation routine.
-As runs complete (a minimum is found, or some termination criteria for the local optimization run is satisfied), additional local optimization runs may be started or additional uniformly sampled points may be evaluated.
+As function values are returned to APOSMM, APOSMM gives them to the corresponding local optimization runs so they can generate the next point(s) in their runs; such points are then returned by APOSMM to the manager to be evaluated by the simulation routine.
+As runs complete (i.e., a minimum is found, or some termination criteria for the local optimization run is satisfied), additional local optimization runs may be started or additional uniformly sampled points may be evaluated.
 This continues until a ``STOP_TAG`` is sent by the manager, for example when the budget of simulation evaluations has been exhausted, or when a sufficiently "good" simulation output has been